jeffwillette/cascading_cache_2/README.md

 - add more baselines
 - note in new paper about beta 0.999
   - also note about the approximate score of flash attention?
+  - note about LLM lost in the middle paper (cite it and give inspiration in intro)

 ## How to Install